Description

 ADV 5415 Hispanic Marketing Communication — This course looks at the largest and fastest growing minority in the U.S. and examines appropriate ways to connect culturally.
 Offered Fall in the classroom and online in the Spring.

 ADV 5605 Account Planning — Enables students to obtain cultural insights from consumers across different cultures and segments.
-Offered all semesters in the classroom and online during the Summer
+Offered every semester in the classroom and online during the Summer

 ADV 5416 Multicultural Marketing Communication — Reviews cultural differences and similarities and provides the context for research projects to understand better the consumer communication and behavior of different groups.
 Offered Spring in the classroom and online in the Fall.